 REITs = Real Estate Investment Trust

-It’s a specialized company that uses your invested money to invest in income-producing real estate.
-They have to meet some additional criteria to qualify as a REIT and they can be bought through the stock exchange, privately, or through brokers.
+It’s a specialized company that uses your invested money to invest in real estate.
+The special part is that they pass less tax than a normal company.
+They have to meet some additional criteria to qualify as a REIT though so it’s not all rainbows (aka they have to pay out all their money as dividends).

 eREIT = the DIY approach to big name real estate investing

 Actually, eREIT is a term trademarked by Rise Companies Corp.
 (AKA Fundrise) but is commonly used in real estate crowdfunding talk.
-It basically means you buy a “share” directly from the crowdfunded real estate company with no broker.
+It basically means you buy a “share” directly from the crowdfunded real estate company, not some share on the stock market.

 One more definition you need to know: